The genuine openvpn-gui.exe file is a software component of OpenVPN by OpenVPN Technologies.

 Description: Openvpn-gui.exe is not essential for the Windows OS and causes relatively few problems.
 The openvpn-gui.exe file is located in a subfolder of "C:\Program Files".

 There is no file information.
 The file is not a Windows system file.
-Therefore the technical security rating is 42% dangerous, however you should also read the user reviews.
+The program has no visible window.
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run).
+Openvpn-gui.exe is certified by a trustworthy company.
+Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.

 Recommended: Identify openvpn-gui.exe related errors